Joshalexjacobs/SlimeBattleSystem/README.md

 # SlimeBattleSystem
 An easy to use RPG combat system for Unity that utilizes formulas from the original Dragon Quest.

+## Getting started

+1. Download the latest SlimeBattleSystem.dll release found [here!](https://github.com/Joshalexjacobs/SlimeBattleSystem/releases)
+2. Drop it into your assets folder.

+## Classes

+## Functions

 ## Check out the sample!
 [url here]

+*Note: This package was created with the first Dragon Quest game in mind.
+Therefore a lot of the logic being handled here is intended for 1v1 battles, but I've done my best to try and support battles bigger than 2 combatants.
+A lot of this logic is currently untested and may have some kinks that I'll need to iron out in the future.*

 ## Formulas used